jpuckett-di/tmpdb/README.md

 ./import.bash [options] [--table TABLE_NAME] <csv_file>
 ```

+**Note**: The script can be run from any directory - it will automatically find the `docker-compose.yml` file in the project directory.

 ### Options

 - `-t` Truncate table: Clear all data from the table before importing